ilkkamtk/Palvelinohjelmointi/week1/mongoose.md

     * On `GET /:id`, find the category, species or animal by id.
     * On `PUT /:id` update the category, species or animal
     * On `DELETE /:id`, delete the category, species or animal.
-    * Respond to `GET /species/location` with an array of species located in a box.
-E.g.  `GET /species/location?topRight=52.82,71.09&bottomLeft=-11.62,34.86` will return species inside Europe.
+    * Respond to `GET /animals/location` with an array of animals located in a box.
+E.g.  `GET /animals/location?topRight=52.82,71.09&bottomLeft=-11.62,34.86` will return animals inside Europe.
-        * use `/species/location` endpoint and `?topRight=lat,lon&bottomLeft=lat,lon` to specify the area.
+        * use `/animals/location` endpoint and `?topRight=lat,lon&bottomLeft=lat,lon` to specify the area.
 If you use other endpoint and/or query parameters, the test will fail.
-    * Do the same location query also for animals.
 * Test with postman.